-Honesty time: Even though I have my financial act together now, I've massively struggled with credit for most of my adult life.
+Honesty time: Even though I have my financial act together now, I've massively struggled with credit for most of my adult life and made a ton of credit score mistakes along the way.
 Here's the DL on that story:

 - I developed a nasty shopping addiction in college.

 - Graduated in 2009 with over $10k in credit card debt and (ironically) zero student loan debt thanks to the generous gift of a college education from my parents.